Madahva/My-learning-area/Notes/Back-end/1) Java/Java Bases.md

 ```

 ---

-**Object** − Objects have states and behaviors.
-Example: A dog has states - color, name, breed as well as behavior such as wagging their tail, barking, eating.
-An object is an instance of a class.

-**Class** − A class can be defined as a template/blueprint that describes the behavior/state that the object of its type supports.
+# Java Methods

-**Methods** − A method is basically a behavior.
+A method is basically a behavior.
 A class can contain many methods.
 It is in methods where the logics are written, data is manipulated and all the actions are executed.

-**Instance Variables** − Each object has its unique set of instance variables.
-An object's state is created by the values assigned to these instance variables.
+A **method** is a block of code which only runs when it is called.

+You can pass data, known as parameters, into a method.

+Methods are used to perform certain actions, and they are also known as **functions**.

+Why use methods?
+To reuse code: define the code once, and use it many times.

+## Create a Method

+A method must be declared within a class.
+It is defined with the name of the method, followed by parentheses **()**.

+## Call a Method

+To call a method in Java, write the method's name followed by two parentheses **()** and a semicolon **;**

+## Parameters and Arguments

+Information can be passed to methods as parameter.
+Parameters act as variables inside the method.

+Parameters are specified after the method name, inside the parentheses.
+You can add as many parameters as you want, just separate them with a comma.

+## Method Overloading

+With **method overloading**, multiple methods can have the same name with different parameters:

+**Note:** Multiple methods can have the same name as long as the number and/or type of parameters are different.

+## Java Scope

+In Java, variables are only accessible inside the region they are created.
+This is called **scope**.

+A block of code refers to all of the code between curly braces `{}`.

+Variables declared inside blocks of code are only accessible by the code between the curly braces, which follows the line in which the variable was declared:

+## Java Recursion

+Recursion is the technique of making a function call itself.
+This technique provides a way to break complicated problems down into simple problems which are easier to solve.

+**Note:** Every recursive function should have a halting condition, which is the condition where the function stops calling itself.

+---